 The Hamptons are the ultimate weekend getaway for New Yorkers who want to see and be seen.
 These beachside communities on the far eastern end of Long Island are easily reachable from New York via car, jitney or train.

 Sometimes all you really need is good times in good company to feel like yourself again, and there are not many cities that can compare to the excitement that Las Vegas delivers.
 See a show, walk the Las Vegas strip and take a day trip to the Hoover Dam.
 The odds for some good old-fashioned fun are always in your favor!

-A peaceful island in Massachusetts, Nantucket sits about sixteen miles off the Cape Cod coast.
+A peaceful island in Massachusetts, Nantucket sits 16 miles off the Cape Cod coast.
 After arriving by boat from the mainland, check into a cozy bed and breakfast and take a delectable food tour on this charming island.
 Black Eyed Susan’s is a beloved favorite for breakfast that also offers delicious seafood options for lunch and dinner.
 Don’t forget to check out Cisco Beach where, if you wish, you can take surfing lessons

 Say Bonjour to Montreal, the exciting European-style Canadian city replete with cafés, restaurants and a quaint Old Town.
 Explore the cobbled streets of Place d’Armes and discover the iconic Notre-Dame Basilica.
 You’ll most likely work up an appetite, so be sure to savor some local classics such as poutine and bagels.
 If you’re looking to satisfy your sweet tooth, don’t miss these pastry shops!

 A stunning seaside city in Monterey County, Carmel–as its known colloquially–is known for its rich artistic history and Spanish cultural heritage.
 This destination is a true aesthetic treat for sensualists.
 Be sure to explore the stunning Pacific coast and take a drive to Big Sur and Carmel Valley where you can go hiking or taste wine.